 Las Vegas Monorail

 For example, you can catch a tram between Mandalay Bay, Luxor and Excalibur (which lets you off right next to New York-New York), between Park MGM, Aria and Bellagio and one between Treasure Island and The Mirage.
+These are free and fun!

 7. See Seven Magic Mountains Outdoor Sculpture Park

-Seven Magic Mountains sculpture park
+Seven Magic Mountains Outdoor Sculpture Park

 For a quirky activity, check out this funky and colorful outdoor art installation 10 miles south of Las Vegas on Interstate 15.
 The sculptures are seven towers standing more than 30 feet tall each comprised of massive boulders.

-Commissioned by the Nevada Museum of Art, “Seven Magic Mountains” by Ugo Rondinone was only supposed to be on display for two years, but due to its popularity remains on display indefinitely.
+Commissioned by the Nevada Museum of Art, “Seven Magic Mountains” by Ugo Rondinone was only supposed to be on display for two years, but due to its popularity, remains on display indefinitely.

 Top Las Vegas Attractions